pappa025/be-a-quizmaster/README.md

 For the HTMLs I've tested the code with [Nu HTML checker] (https://validator.w3.org/nu/) with no error result.
 The CSS code has been run through the [W3C CSS Validator] (https://jigsaw.w3.org/css-validator/#validate_by_input) with no error found.
+JavaScript run through of JSHint where all formal errors were addressed.
+Lighthouse results were all between 95-100.

 ### Technologies Used